mkovero/7226ctrl/README.md

 - Not yet fully functional
 - Use at your own risk!

+work by Markus Kovero (mui@mui.fi) with regards to Tuomas Kantola.

 Pinout is for mega2560 with SPI OLED display.

 Display | Arduino Pin